Mortgage

 Consider hiring a real estate agent and real estate attorney experienced with the condo searching and buying process.
 They can guide you through the condo association documents, including the association bylaws, recent regulations and budget, to help uncover any issues that may negatively impact your lifestyle.

-A special assessment is a charge that the condo association can impose at any time if the existing budget isn’t enough to cover an important expense (an expensive roof repair, for example).
+A special assessment is a charge that the condo association can impose at any time if the existing budget isn’t enough to cover an important expense (like an expensive roof repair, for example).
 By asking about current and upcoming special assessments, you can understand what additional costs you might face if you buy a condo.

 To know if buying a condo is worth it, you should evaluate all of the costs.
 Not only do you need to consider the principal and interest portion of your mortgage payments, you’ll also have condo insurance, association dues, property taxes and mortgage insurance (if applicable) to factor into your costs.